top of page

 13. What's Everest long-term development plan?

 My approach is to invest for 3 or more years to lay the foundation, such as honing value investing skills, improving the investment process and building the track record.
 Then, I start developing around this foundation.
 At present, Everest Growth Capital operates as a solo endeavor.
 However, I am constantly seeking partners who share my passion and embrace Everest's philosophy.
 The search for a compatible partner mirrors the quest for a lifelong spouse—ideal in its singularity.
 I am patient in this pursuit, echoing the ancient Chinese wisdom that a true confidant is a rare gem (知音难觅).
-I have been fortunate to collaborate closely with an exceptional intern called Zhouzhou Cui for the past 2+ years.
-I have also worked with a few investors with great potential during their internship in Everest.
-It is my goal to naturally develop Everest by identifying individuals whom I both admire and trust.

-Everest's long-term aspiration is to become a valuable fund that will continue to develop the best long-term results, make positive impacts and prosper beyond myself.
+Everest's long-term aspiration is to become a valuable fund that will continue to develop the best long-term results, make positive impacts across generations.
 The key is to adopting an open ecosystem mindset.
 Even though Everest is a one-man-fund now - just like one mountain, its future will be a chain of mountain ranges.
 How?
 Everest will develop new talents and incubate new ideas.
 For example, if there is a new fund's idea that is worth having a try.
 After careful thoughts, other Everest teammates can lead the new fund.
 Everest will not only seed it with long-term capital, but also be a shareholder of the new fund.
 Since a part of Everest's future ownership will be distributed to employees, Everest's employees will also be a shareholder of this new fund, incentivizing them to contribute to the success of the new fund.
 Unfortunately, the vast majority of the hedge funds have a very closed system, just like a fortress with high walls.
 Most of the decision making and economics are controlled by the founder.
 When the founder retires, the fund also disappears.
-I believe the outcome can be avoided with the right organization design that must be an open, evolving and growing one.
+I believe the outcome can be avoided with the right organization design that must be an open, evolving and growing one. â€‹â€‹â€‹

-14. Why is Everest still invested in China?
+14. Why is Everest still invested in China? â€‹â€‹â€‹â€‹

 Investing in China is our commitment to our shareholders.
 This is what they expect us to continue doing in both good and tough times.
 Otherwise, it's like a Chinese restaurant that secretly replaces the Chinese dishes with spaghetti or paella.
 It's not hard to imagine the reactions from the customers who'll feel cheated.
 Of course, this is not good.